 - Participating in class in Zoom or on a discussion board

-- Reading an assigned PDF document to then do a multiple-choice quiz or write a paper
+- Reading an assigned PDF document to subsequently pass a multiple-choice quiz or write a paper

 - Taking a timed exam in Canvas